jstncno/meshwork/README.md

 [Meshwork](http://jcano.me/meshwork) is my big data project as part of [Insight Data Science](http://insightdataengineering.com/)'s Engineering fellowship program from June 2015 through July 2015.

 ## What is Meshwork?
 If you own a website, then you own a piece of the vast internet web graph.
 When you look at your website's relationships (links) to other websites, then those relationships can be viewed, as what I like to call, a mesh in the internet network.
-So, Mesh + Network = Meshwork.
+So, Mesh + Network = Meshwork.2

 Google's 1<sup>st</sup> degree "mesh" graph
 ![google-mesh](github/images/meshgraph.png)